stefslon/exportToPPTX/README.md

 * `LineWidth` Width of the textbox's edge line, a single value (in points).
 Edge is not drawn by default.
 Unless either LineWidth or EdgeColor are specified.
 * `EdgeColor` Color of the textbox's edge, a three element vector specifying RGB value.
 Edge is not drawn by default.
 Unless either LineWidth or EdgeColor are specified.
 * `OnClick` Add "jump to slide number" click action to the textbox.
 Slide number must be between 1 and maximum number of slides.
+* `Markdown` Boolean to disable markdown processing.
+Markdown is enabled by default.

 ```matlab
 exportToPPTX('addnote',noteText,...)